 Please visit http://www.mto.gov.on.ca/english/driver/electric-bicycles-faq.shtml for further information on why these are not Vespas.

 All models exceed California emissions and the toughest EU4 emissions.
 Cradle-to-Grave lifecycle of the new line of Vespa/Piaggio Motorscooters is cleaner to the environment than any ELECTRIC CAR.
 Fuel economy (...for the few that ask) will spend more one fancy coffee than a weeks worth of commuting.

 FACT...Riding a Vespa is safer than walking (and far safer than cycling!)
-PROOF...In 14+ years in business there has not been 1 documented death on a Vespa in all of ONTARIO compared to walking in downtown Toronto in just 1 Week.
+PROOF...In 17+ years in business there has not been 1 documented death on a Vespa in all of ONTARIO compared to walking in downtown Toronto in just 1 Week.
 You are not crammed into a subway, bus or streetcar putting you at far greater risk of communicable diseases.

 Free Parking or much cheaper parking The ability to actually find parking Navigate the city quicker than transit or automobile, Passengers ride for FREE ;) Less automobile use Less Stress!!